eoinkelly/notes/rails/rails-routing.md

 ## link_to

 The raw form of `link_to` provides values for all the segment keys in the route.
 * segment keys are passed to the controller in `params`
+* `link_to` does the same top to bottom search that happens during route _recognition_ - it stops when it finds the first thing that will let it make a URL

 ```ruby
 # this does not work for a route that doesn't exist